flix/book/src/exceptions.md

 > **Note:** Requires Flix 0.49.0

-In Flix, we can catch Java exceptions using a `try-catch` construct similar to the one in Java.
-The syntax is slightly different, but semantically equivalent to Java.
+In Flix, we can catch Java exceptions using the `try-catch` construct.
+The construct is similar to the one in Java, but the syntax is slightly different.

 For example: